Volunteer Respite Care

 Respite Care is a service that provides up to four (4) hours per week of in-home companionship, supervision and/or assistance with basic activities of daily living.
 This service is available for mentally and/or physically disabled and frail persons, age 60 or older, to provide the primary caregiver with relief from their around-the-clock caregiving responsibilities.

-The service is provided by trained college interns and volunteers under the direction of the Department on Agings Volunteer Coordinator.
+The service is provided by trained staff under the direction of the Department on Agings Volunteer Coordinator.

 ELIGIBILITY: Persons 60 years of age or older who require constant supervision and/or care.
 A primary caregiver must reside in the home.